dapr/quickstarts/.github/ISSUE_TEMPLATE/discussion.md

 ---
-name: Feature Request
+name: Discussion
-about: Start a discussion for Dapr
+about: Start a discussion for Dapr quickstarts
 title: ''
 labels: kind/discussion
 assignees: ''